sourcegraph/handbook/content/engineering/hiring/engineering-leadership.md

   - Would you call the outcome a success?
   - What did you learn from the situation?
 Is there anything you wish you had done differently?
 - How do you attract, hire, and retain excellent engineers?

-## Technical decisions

-Measure:

-- How does this person ensure that their team makes good technical decisions?

-Questions:

-- How do you balance your responsibility as an engineering manager to be the technical backstop for your team with giving your team ownership and autonomy over their work?
-- Have you ever vetoed a decision made by an engineer on your team?
-Describe the situation and the outcome.

 Go back to the [careers page](../../../company/careers.md) for all open positions.